KitLavis/archaeo-track/README.md

 - pyfiglet was imported to the project for constant [validation](#Validation).
 - datetime was imported to the project to allow for the data to be inputted into the spreadsheet with date information.
 - colorama was imported to allow for coloured text within the terminal.
+- os was imported to clear the terminal when called.
 - Git was used for version control.
 - GitHub was used to store the code.
 - GitPod was the online IDE used.